GLOBAL MARKETS-Stocks roar higher as traders park COVID and Fed jitters

 Powell's comments had pushed U.S. Treasury yields higher, especially at the short end of the curve.

-The yield on two-year notes US2YT=RR, which reflects short-term interest rate expectations, rose to as high as 0.622% on Wednesday, up from as low as 0.4410% on Tuesday, when traders were speculating the new variant could lead to a more dovish Fed.
+The yield on two-year notes US2YT=RR, which reflects short-term interest rate expectations, rose to as high as 0.622% on Wednesday, up from as low as 0.4410% on Tuesday, when traders speculated the new variant could lead to a more dovish Fed.

-Rising yields caused the dollar to steady against most peers and gain ground on the Japanese currency.
-Versus the yen it rallied 0.4% to 113.57 yen JPY=, with the safe haven yen hurt by the risk friendlier mood.
+Rising yields in the United States caused the dollar to steady against most peers =USD and gain ground on the Japanese currency.
+Versus the safe haven yen it rallied 0.2% to 113.38 yen JPY= thanks to the risk friendlier mood.
 FRX

-That sentiment also helped the Aussie dollar AUD=D3 which rose 0.6% from Tuesday's 32-month low.
+Improved sentiment helped the Australian dollar AUD= which rose 0.4% from Tuesday's 13-month low.

+Risk sensitive emerging market stocks and some currencies rebounded.
+The Turkish lira jumped as much as 5% TRYTOM=D3 from near record lows after the central bank said it had intervened due to "unhealthy" market prices.

 Emerging markets http://tmsnrt.rs/2ihRugV